 149 G. Pup is a red giant star that can be located in the constellation of Puppis.
 The star can be seen with the naked eye, that is, you don't need a telescope/binoculars to see it.

 HIP37465 is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-The Id of the star in the Gould Star Catalogue is .
+The Id of the star in the Henry Draper catalogue is HD62082.
+The Id of the star in the Gould Star Catalogue is 149.
 Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
 For example, there are no Gould classified stars in Ursa Major.

 149 G. Pup has an apparent magnitude of 6.16 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -0.95 If you used the 2007 Parallax value, you would get an absolute magnitude of -1.00.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-|Traditional Name||149 G. Pup|
+|Traditional/Proper Name||149 G. Pup|

 |Hipparcos Library I.D.||37465|

 |Right Ascension (R.A.)||07h 41m 23.53|

 |Declination (Dec.)||-22d 20` 12.3|